zhangzhiqiangcs/ghw/README.md

   e.g. "sda1"
 * `ghw.Partition.SizeBytes` contains the amount of storage the partition provides
-* `ghw.Partition.MountPoint` contains a string with the partition's mount point, or "" if no mount point was discovered
-* `ghw.Partition.Type` contains a string indicated the filesystem type for the partition, or "" if the system could not determine the type
-* `ghw.Partition.IsReadOnly` is a bool indicating the partition is read-only
+* `ghw.Partition.MountInfo` contains the mount info(mountpoint, type, readonly) of the partition.
+This will be `nil` if this partition is not mounted.
 * `ghw.Partition.Disk` is a pointer to the `ghw.Disk` object associated with the partition.
 This will be `nil` if the `ghw.Partition` struct was returned by the `ghw.DiskPartitions()` library function.